logtd/ComfyUI-InstanceDiffusion/README.md

 ## Acknowledgements
 * [frank-xwang](https://github.com/frank-xwang) for creating the original repo, training models, etc.
 * [Kosinkadink](https://github.com/Kosinkadink) for creating AnimateDiff-Evolved and providing support on integration
+* [Kijai](https://github.com/kijai) for improving the speed and adding tracking nodes